Richard Stevenson, from ePages, explores how to use apps to increase performance in the science of selling.

 Pixelz (Great product pictures)

 Professional product photos play a crucial role in the success of online shops.
-Pixelz specialises in one aspect of the creation of product photos: the post-processing.
+Pixelz specialises in one aspect of the creation of product photos: post-processing.
 Whether it be removing the background of images, colour corrections or adding shadows – through the image optimisation of Pixelz, product photos get better than ever.
 That way, rather average images can often become stunning.

 The procedure is very simple: merchants upload their images to Pixelz and indicate which optimisations should be made.
 Within 24 hours they get the photos back.